josepuma/saunday/README.md

 # Saunday

 A macOS menu bar audio visualizer.
 It captures system audio in real time, runs an FFT analysis, and renders animated bars directly in the menu bar.
-When music is playing in Music.app, it also shows the current album artwork.
+When music is playing in Apple Music, it also shows the current album artwork.

 ## Requirements